5 Ways Power BI Can Make Project Management Easier

 A Power BI dashboard, also called a canvas, is a graphical representation of your data.
 It allows you to interact with reports and gain valuable insights into the performance of your projects.

-With Power BI, you can create multiple dashboards like, Power BI project management dashboard for different people, such as project managers, executives, and stakeholders.
-All they need is a Power BI account to view these personalized dashboards on any device.
+With Power BI, you can create multiple project management dashboards tailored to different users, such as project managers, executives, and stakeholders.

-• Increase Team Engagement: Dashboards inform your team about what is expected from them by displaying key metrics for their projects.
-This helps in better engagement across teams leading to improved project outcomes.
+Dashboards inform your team members about what is expected from them by displaying key metrics for their projects.
+This helps achieve better engagement across teams, leading to project success.

-Some out-of-the-box visuals that come with Power BI are waterfall, histogram, line-of-business (LOB) apps, maps, scatterplot matrix, sunburst charts, and treemap charts.
+Some out-of-the-box visuals that come with Power BI are waterfall, histogram, line-of-business (LOB) apps, maps, scatterplots, sunburst charts, and treemaps.
+These help project managers visualize and understand project metrics easily.

 3. Create Insightful Reports

-Power BI’s built-in report builder makes it easy to create interactive dashboards.
-You can create reports in Power BI according to the specific needs of various project managers and teams within your organization.
-According to Advisicon, “Combining Project data with Power BI gives you the ability to tell a story to both management and teams alike.”
+According to Advisicon, “Combining project data with Power BI gives you the ability to tell a story to both management and teams alike.”

 Some of the available report types in Power BI are column, matrix, and table.

-• Table Report: It allows you to display certain fields in a grid with their corresponding measures.
-You can choose from various table styles, depending on the types of data within your organization.
-For example, you can choose between star and clustered tables for different visualizations.
+It allows you to display certain fields in a grid with their corresponding measures.
+Depending on your data, you can choose between various table styles, such as star and clustered tables.

-• Matrix: It is similar to table reports, but it shows multiple measures within the same grid.
-For example, you can create a matrix report to show total project cost on one axis and total project duration on another.
+It is similar to table reports, but it shows multiple measures within the same grid.
+For example, it can compare project cost and duration on different axes.

 • A: It shows that the report has four pages.
 Currently, it’s on the Sentiment page.